Introduction

 Protocol and Ports = TCP 5986, UDP 5986, Other - ICMP

-This need not be created manually but will automatically get created when you deploy managed Gateways.
+This need not be created manually but will automatically be created when you deploy managed Gateways.
 This rule allows users to connect to the Workspot Environment via the RD Gateway server.